Security-Onion-Solutions/securityonion-docs/virtualbox.rst

 Launch VirtualBox and click the "New" button.
-First we'll provide a name for our virtual machine ("Security Onion" for example) and specify the type ("Linux") and version ("Ubuntu" or "Ubuntu 64 bit"), then click "Continue."
+First we'll provide a name for our virtual machine ("Security Onion" for example) and specify the type ("Linux") and version ("CentOS" or "CentOS 64 bit"), then click "Continue."
 We'll next define how much memory we want to make available to our virtual machine.
 You should dedicate at least 8GB RAM to the Security Onion VM.